-Here are five tips to help business leaders prepare for, and recover from, extreme weather events:
+Here are five tips to help business leaders prepare for, and recover from, extreme weather events and ensuring business continuity:

 - Assess Your Infrastructure: Businesses should regularly take a full inventory of their entire infrastructure so that both physical and digital infrastructure is secured.
 If a data center or office is located in a place that has been damaged by flooding in the past, these facilities must be reinforced.
 Likewise, software and data stored at these sites should be prepped for migration to other data centers well before an alert goes out in an actual crisis.
 Getting ahead of unpredictable weather will pay dividends for your business.

 - Open the Lines of Communication: Your entire organization, from the C-suite to the field technician, should understand their role in the company’s disaster recovery.
 When everyone knows who is managing what ahead of time, you will have clear channels of communication ready to deploy during an incident.
 Equipping mobile devices or other platforms with company-specific communications tools can help make employees and clients safer and can help solve problems more quickly.

 - Lead by Example: Before business leaders can prepare their clients for storm readiness, they should take the proper steps to secure and manage their own organization.
 Leading by example can show your employees and your clients how important it is to evolve alongside a shifting industry with digital solutions.